MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-accessing-the-dte-object-from-an-editor-extension.md

     ```

-4. In the `GetDTEProvider` class and add the following `using` directives:
+4. In the `GetDTEProvider` class, add the following `using` directive:

     ```csharp
     using Microsoft.VisualStudio.Shell;